 When summer temps are at their peak, ambient air contains infinitely more water than the cooler months of fall, winter and spring.
 For obvious reasons, this can be troubling for compressed air systems if maintenance protocols aren’t enforced before the temps rise.

 On the flip side, freezing temperatures can also be troubling for a compressed air system, particularly for applications that rely on even–tempered ambient settings.
 That’s why weatherization of your air compressor should be thought of as a year–round concern with maintenance undertaken every six months, at minimum, preferably in late spring and fall.

-When it comes to industrial air compressor needs, we recommend Quincy Compressor, as their systems have the power to work at maximum efficiency through every season.
-Quincy produces air compressors that drive a vast range of vital year–round operations, including industrial, manufacturing, food packaging, construction and auto assembly.
+When it comes to industrial air compressor needs, we recommend ELGi Compressor, as their systems have the power to work at maximum efficiency through every season.
+ELGi produces air compressors that drive a vast range of vital year–round operations, including industrial, manufacturing, food packaging, construction and auto assembly.
 At Michigan Air we sell new and used air compressors, repair existing units, and can assist in increasing air compressor efficiency throughout the year.

 Run more efficiently with this quick reference guide that covers issues such as:

 - Excessive vibration